 IIDs are leased from a service provider for the duration of the vehicle sanction, a minimum of 12 months.
 The lease and service agreement includes fees for installation, monthly service, and removal at the conclusion of the sanction.
 Other fees may be assessed by the service provider for periodic calibration, violation resets, or permanent lockout conditions.

 Installation of an ignition interlock device is carried out by service centers, that are located throughout the state.
-After identifying nearby service centers, the offender should call the toll-free number listed for fee information and to schedule an appointment for installation.
+After identifying nearby service centers, the offender should call (888)234-0198 for fee information and to schedule an appointment for installation.

 The installation must be completed within 14 days of a court order or customer request, whichever is later.
 OWI offenders who are serving a sentence in a county jail and qualify for daily work release privileges have two weeks to show proof of IID installation.
 Failure to show proof will result in revocation of work release privileges.